-When new pupils join our schools, parents/carers will be informed that we have a safeguarding policy.
-A copy will be available to parents/carers upon request and is available on the website.
+When new pupils join our schools, parents/ carers will be informed that we have a safeguarding policy and that we are an Operation Encompass setting.
+A copy of the policy will be available to parents/carers upon request and is available on the website.
 Parents/carers will be informed of our legal duty to assist our safeguarding colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to the relevant local authority or other agencies.